cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 builder                                317MB
 ```

-Instead of deriving from the builder image, extract only the required package
+Instead of deriving from the builder image, extract the required package from
-from it using the `COPY --from` instruction.
-Images can now derive from a
+the builder image using the `COPY --from` instruction, and copy it into a
-minimal base image, leaving source and build trees as well as build dependencies
-behind.
+minimal base image:

 ```Dockerfile
 FROM debian:stretch-slim